-The COVID-19 respiratory infection, caused by the SARS-CoV-2 virus first detected in Wuhan in late 2019, is continuing to spread globally with more than 103.3 million infections and 2.2 million deaths (World Health Organization, WHO; https://covid19.who.int/).
+The COVID-19 respiratory infection, caused by the SARS-CoV-2 virus first detected in Wuhan in late 2019, is continuing to spread globally with more than 167 million infections and 3.4 million deaths as of date (World Health Organization, WHO).
 Due to the virus rapid spread, Dr. Tedros Adhanom, WHO Director-General, declared COVID-19 a pandemic on March 11th, 2020.
 From the Great Plague of Athens (the first historically recorded epidemic in 430 B.C.) to the Black Death (the deadliest pandemic in the 14th century estimated to have killed 30% to 60% of Europe's population), humanity has faced several such fatal outbreaks.
 The most recent example of this magnitude is the 1918-19 influenza pandemic (the so-called "Spanish flu").

-Lessons from previous pandemics reveal that timeliness and stringency are crucial aspects for maximizing the effectiveness of non-pharmaceutical interventions (NPIs) and minimizing the adverse social and economic consequences (Hatchett et al., 2007; Martin et al., 2007; Dasgupta et al., 2020).
+Lessons from previous pandemics reveal that timeliness and stringency are crucial aspects for maximizing the effectiveness of non-pharmaceutical interventions (NPIs) and minimizing the adverse social and economic consequences (Hatchett et al., 2007; Martin et al., 2007; Dasgupta et al., 2021).
 Using historical data on the timing of 19 different types of NPIs in 17 U.S. cities during the Spanish flu pandemic, Hatchett et al. (2007) show that implementation of multiple interventions at an early phase of the epidemic reduced peak death rates at a substantial magnitude (~50%).
 Statistical and epidemiological analyses of past data from several U.S. cities also demonstrate a strong association between early, sustained, and layered application of public health measures in mitigating the consequences of the 1918-19 influenza pandemic in the U.S. (Martin et al., 2007).

 The U.S. is among the countries more severely hit by the COVID-19 pandemic.
-With more than 26 million coronavirus cases and 439,000 deaths, the U.S. has the highest number of confirmed infections and the highest official death toll in the world (WHO; https://covid19.who.int/).
+With more than 32.8 million coronavirus cases and 585,000 deaths as of date, the U.S. has the highest number of confirmed infections and the highest official death toll in the world (WHO; https://covid19.who.int/).
 The first cases of COVID-19 occurred in January 2020 in travelers from China.
-Early travel restrictions imposed on February 2nd to non-U.S. citizens from China (later expanding to other countries with widespread transmission) failed to contain the virus, as the number of COVID-19 cases increased more than 1,000-fold during a three-week period in late February to early March (Schuchat, 2020).
+Early travel restrictions imposed on February 2nd to non-U.S. citizens from China (later expanding to other countries with widespread transmission) failed to contain the virus, as the number of COVID-19 cases increased more than 1,000- fold during a three-week period in late February to early March (Schuchat, 2020).
 The early epicenter was New York and the Northeastern states (New Jersey, Connecticut, Massachusetts), where cases spiked in late March.
 Social distancing restrictions brought infections down; however, their gradual relaxation led to new outbreaks, shifting to the South and West regions of the country (i.e. Arizona, Florida, and California) and leading to a new countrywide peak in July.
-The U.S. is still struggling with the pandemic, with fast-moving outbreaks in North Dakota, South Dakota, and Wisconsin.